-Range Meaning Below 4 This range is normal.
-4 to 5 This range is high, indicating that placing the design without congestion might be difficult.
+Range Meaning 4 to 5 This range is high, indicating that placing the design without congestion might be difficult.
 When using SSI technology devices, if the total number of instances is above 100,000, it might be difficult for the placer to find a solution that fits in 1 SLR or is spread over 2 SLRs.
 Above 5 This range is very high, indicating that the design might fail during implementation.